zerotier/ZeroTierOne/ext/installfiles/linux/RPM/README.md

 This folder contains two spec files which enable building of various RPM packages for ZeroTier.

 #zerotier-one.spec.in
 This file contains the information to build an RPM from the bash based binary installer of ZeroTier.
-The resulting RPM cannot be recompiled to different architecture.
+The resulting RPM cannot be recompiled to different architectures.

 #zerotier.spec
 This spec file is a “standard” RPM spec file.
 It fits to the common rpmbuild process, SRPM and differnt architectures are supported too.
 The spec file can be used to build two packages: the standard zerotier and the zerotier-controller.
 It supports some of the build options exposed in the original Linux makefile: